-Searching for a term relative to the building enclosure industry that you have heard and have no idea what it means?
+Searching for a term relative to the building enclosure or curtain wall industry that you have heard and have no idea what it means?
 Search no more.
 This comprehensive directory of building envelope industry terminologies can help.

 AAMA - American Architectural Manufacturers Association.
 A national trade association that establishes voluntary standards for the window, door, storefront, curtain wall and skylight industries.

 Absorptance - The ratio of radiant energy absorbed to total incident radiant energy in a glazing system.

 Absorption - Transformation of radiant energy to a different form of energy by interaction with matter.

 Aesthetics - The science and philosophy of beauty.

 Air Infiltration - The amount of air leaking in and out of a building through cracks in walls, windows and doors.

 Air-Leakage (Air Infiltration) - The amount of air leaking in and out of a building through cracks in walls, windows, and doors.